joaoalber/to-do-list-app/README.md

 ### Bugs

 - Confetti not working as expected when an action interrupts the JS execution (such as a request happening while confetti not ended its animation)
+- Sometines double-clicks when action is not completed yet is sending multiple requests
+- When you perform an action, the existing/selected filters are gone

 ### Future Improvements